 “I will be a prison guard like my father,” I tried.
-He scolds me more harshly this time, and when I hide under the bed he brings his boot to the frame until it splinters and snaps.
+He scolds me more harshly this time, and when I hid under the bed he brought his boot to the frame until it splintered and snapped.
 I did not come out.
 I slept under the bed.

 The next morning I woke up and felt the same as every day before, but the civilgorithms knew I was not the same.
 I was 15 now, and they would be expecting me.

 My father called a car and stumble-walked me to the hatch, but did not enter.
 It was just as well; his vomit stench would overwhelm the small space.
 Before he shut me in, he said, “Remember: you want to be a warden!
 Not a guard, like your father, but better!
 That is the life for you, Milo.
 That is how you will serve.”
 As the car pulled away I watched a strange and unnatural expression bubble up on his face, an expression I had never seen before, on his face or any other.
 I did not know that it was pride.